 Ultimately, to make the commitment to change processes, it is up to the leadership.
 Bill learns that a digital transformation rebuild is going to make him and his company uncomfortable, for a time.
-His team, including he might ask, “Why are we doing this?
+Everyone on his team, including Bill, might ask, “Why are we doing this?
 Our company is doing okay.
 If it ain’t broke, why fix it?”
-However, to become extraordinary in regard to processes and customer experience, our motto is, “If it ain’t broke, we break it.
-Then we rebuild it.”
+However, to become extraordinary in regard to processes and customer experience, the VALiNTRY360 motto is, “If it ain’t broke, we break it.
+Then we rebuild it, better.”
 The success of our customers proves our motto works and our customers see it every day in their digitally transformed businesses.
 Are you ready to commit?

 Digital transformation is all about creating experiences

 For your customers